-- PE lessons are currently on Monday and Wednesday.
+- PE lessons are currently on Wednesday.

+- After half term PE will run on MONDAY and WEDNESDAY.

 - P.E. uniform consists of:

 - White or black Shorts

 - White T-shirt

 - Trainers

 - Plain black track suit needed for colder weather

 - Jewellery must be removed on PE days before they come to school.

+- If your child is not to participate in a P.E. lesson, a note or email must be written to the class teacher.